veliovgroup/ostrio/tutorials/linux/security/use-ssh-keys.md

 ```

 Restart SSH service:

 ```shell
 service sshd restart
 ```

-### Issue with many keys (mac os)
+### Issue with multiple keys (mac os)

-If you have multiple keys, the system will try login with each of added "identity file" into keychain in alphabet order.
-By default, Linux server will accept only 5 login attempts per connection, so if you will have more than 5 SSH keys in keychain you may end up with rejected connection.
+Having multiple keys in the system keychain would result SSH command to try login with each of added "identity file" keys in alphabet order.
+By default, Linux server will accept only 5 login attempts per connection, so having more than 5 SSH keys in the keychain will result in rejected connection.
 To solve this issue use `-i` flag to explicitly set "identity file":

 ```shell
 ssh -i ~/.ssh/my-app-proj username@host -o PubkeyAuthentication=no
 ```

 ### Login with password (mac os)

-If for any reason you would like to force login with password, use `-o PubkeyAuthentication=no` and/or `-o PreferredAuthentications="password"` flags:
+To force login with password, use `-o PubkeyAuthentication=no` and/or `-o PreferredAuthentications="password"` flags:

 ```shell
 ssh username@host -o PubkeyAuthentication=no
 # or